The Ritz-Carlton Kyoto

-As the center of Japanese culture there is a wealth of historical and cultural sites to explore in Kyoto.
+As the centre of Japanese culture there is a wealth of historical and cultural sites to explore in Kyoto.
 To relax after days uncovering Japan's incredible and varied history, you can indulge in a spa treatment or two at the hotel's ESPA Spa where expert therapists are on hand to pamper and polish with relaxing and rejuvenating treatments.
-There is also a 20 meter swimming pool, sauna and fully equipped gym in which to unwind.
+There is also a 20 metre swimming pool, sauna and fully equipped gym in which to unwind.

 Dominic Atterton (Staff)

 Everything about the Ritz-Carlton Kyoto is sleek and sultry.
 You descend into a world of slate and glass as you enter into the lobby.
 It is very cool and ever so slightly imposing.
 Service is however warm a friendly and you are soon put at ease by the brilliant team.
 The hotel's main selling point is its fantastic location with beautiful vies over the river and steps away from Kyoto's most popular districts.
 You can easily head out on foot for dinner or for drinks in the evening.
 In contrast to the dark interiors of the hotel's public spaces the rooms are bathed in light and most share the wonderful views of the river.
 I really loved the design with a contemporary Japanese feel, lots of blond wood and incredible bathrooms.

 Kirsty Cowie (Staff)